 112 - Elementary Arabic II - Second half of Elementary Arabic - a study of the grammar and syntax of classical Arabic.
 Required additional scheduled session of language practice.
-Prerequisite: ARAB 111.
-Given in Arabic.
-Three hours, Staff.
+Prerequisite: ARAB

-211 - Intermediate Arabic I - First half of Intermediate Arabic.
+2111 - Intermediate Arabic I - First half of Intermediate Arabic.
 A review of Arabic grammar with increased emphasis on reading, writing, conversation and comprehension, and introduction to aspects of Arab culture.
 Increased time spent on reading more complex texts (simple articles from magazines), which will be less and less vocalized, and on writing more complex sentences and short compositions.
 Required additional scheduled session of language practice.
 Prerequisite: ARAB 112.
 Given in Arabic.
 Three hours.
 Staff.